drewstaylor/area-52-course-2-lessons/lesson-01-cw721/exercise-05/exercise.md

 ### When to import cw721-base

-A common use case for importing [cw721-base](https://crates.io/crates/cw721-base) into your project is for making your token collection contract.
+A common use case for importing [cw721-base](https://crates.io/crates/cw721-base) into your project is for making the token collection contract.

 ### Do I really need a token collection contract?
 Can't I just deploy `cw721-base`?